Skip to content

 logger.info(f"File System MCP Server initialized with sandbox at: {config.base_path}")

-First, let's define the main directory listing tool with proper documentation:
+Define the directory listing tool with proper security validation:

 @mcp.tool()